Clemapfel/jluna/docs/manual.md

 #### Methods

-(this feature is not yet implemented)
+(this feature is not yet implemented, until then, use the julia-side `Base.methods(::Type)`)

 #### Properties

-(this documentation is not yet complete)
+(this feature is not yet implemented, until then, use the julia-side `getproperty(::Type, ::Symbol)`)

 ### Type Classification

-To classify a type means evaluate a condition and ask wether it is true or false. `jluna` offers a vast array of convenient classifications, some of which are available as part of the julia core library, some of which are not.
+To classify a type means evaluate a condition and ask whether it is true or false. `jluna` offers a vast array of convenient classifications, some of which are available as part of the julia core library, some of which are not.
 This section will list all of them along with their usage.

 + `is_primitive`: was the type declared using the keyword `primitive`
     ```cpp